Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/backend/schema/voice/voice_chat_response.md

 ---
-updated: 30 Septemeber 2024
+updated: 1 October 2024
 authors: Lyndon Lim
 ---

-# @label(type) TextChatResponse
+# @label(type) VoiceChatResponse

-TextChatResponse pydantic model contains parameters that will be returned to the frontend.
+VoiceChatResponse pydantic model contains parameters that will be returned to the frontend.
 It does not contain any text chunk as the frontend will not be displaying it.

 Used for `/chat/stream` endpoint.